-In this ranking, we examine top value universities and colleges in Nevada for 2016.
+In this ranking, we examine top value universities and colleges in Nevada.
+For a look at convenient online programs, see Best Value Online Colleges and Universities in Nevada.

 To most of the world (and the country, for that matter) Nevada is practically synonymous with Las Vegas, the gambling epicenter and “sin city” that almost exclusively represents the state in popular culture.
 But locals understand that Nevada encompasses so much more than the infamous “What happens in Vegas…” tagline.
 And students who choose to attend college in Nevada would tell you the same.
 Admittedly, Nevada isn’t exactly rife with options when it comes to higher education, and given that our methodology rates schools by comparing them only to other universities in the state (making it a relative comparison), it’s understandable that Nevada colleges’ scores stand somewhat lower than their peers.